Rebecca H. Scott

 Charles A. Kelly enlisted 11 May 1861 in Capt.
 John A. Fulton's Company E, 5th Georgia Regiment Volunteers in the Confederate Army.
 [Widows Application for Pension, File #A03196, Florida Civil War Pension Files, Florida State Archives, Tallahassee, Florida]

 Charles A. Kelly and his brother John R. Kelly were convicted of voluntary manslaughter in the shooting death of Col. C. T. Ames and a Mr. Oxford in Terrell County Superior Court in March of 1871.
-They were pardoned by the Govenor of Georgia in 1887 for these crimes.
-[For more nformation on this matter look under John R. Kelly (1847-1932)]
+They were pardoned by the Governor of Georgia in 1887 for these crimes.
+[For more information on this matter look under the biography of Charles’s brother, John R. Kelly (1847-1932)]

-Charles, his wife and many of his children are buried in New Hope Cemetery, Spring Warrior, Taytor Co., Florida.
+Charles, his wife and many of his children are buried in New Hope Cemetery, Spring Warrior, Taytor County, Florida.

 Children of Charles A. Kelly and Martha Bertha Huckaby